-A back-and-forth negotiation would ensue, and eventually an agreement would be met with Pakistan walking away owning the better deal.
-On one of these occasions, the negotiations were prolonged, which ultimately led to the rationing of food and water on many of the military bases as millions of dollars in medical and food supplies wasted away in the desert heat at the Afghan border.
+A back-and-forth negotiation would ensue, and eventually an agreement would be hammered out, with Pakistan walking away the winner.
+On one of these occasions, the negotiations were prolonged, which ultimately led to the rationing of food and water on many of the military bases as millions of dollars in medical and food supplies wasted away in the desert heat at the Pakistan-Afghanistan border.

 This experience served as the impetus for the birth of our project.

 We realized that there is a need within the global community for a more independent and economic transportation solution.

 Lighter-than-Air technology is that solution, and within the history of this technology only one design was used successfully for more than 40 years in the early 1900’s.

 Our LTA solution is based on this design as well as a thorough understanding of its proper operation.